Title: In the Vanishers’ Palace

-I received a copy through NetGalley in exchange of an honest review.
+I received an ARC from the publisher through NetGalley in exchange for an honest review.

 In a ruined, devastated world, where the earth is poisoned and beings of nightmares roam the land…

 A woman, betrayed, terrified, sold into indenture to pay her village’s debts and struggling to survive in a spirit world.

 A dragon, among the last of her kind, cold and aloof but desperately trying to make a difference.

 When failed scholar Yên is sold to Vu Côn, one of the last dragons walking the earth, she expects to be tortured or killed for Vu Côn’s amusement.

 But Vu Côn, it turns out, has a use for Yên: she needs a scholar to tutor her two unruly children.
 She takes Yên back to her home, a vast, vertiginous palace-prison where every door can lead to death.
 Vu Côn seems stern and unbending, but as the days pass Yên comes to see her kinder and caring side.
 She finds herself dangerously attracted to the dragon who is her master and jailer.
 In the end, Yên will have to decide where her own happiness lies—and whether it will survive the revelation of Vu Côn’s dark, unspeakable secrets…

 I had to read this entire book before I realised it’s written by the author of The Tea Master and the Detective, the Sherlock retelling I’ve been meaning to read.